Leadership Team

 Dick Co, Director

 As Director of Chain Reaction Innovations, Dick works with the CRI team and stakeholders to create and implement programming and vision that continually deepen and grow CRI’s impact.
-With a track record of forming successful strategic alliances across diverse ideas and partners, Dick is passionate about applying his analogical thinking to help others thrive in the complex worlds of hard tech and climate tech.
+With a track record of forming successful strategic alliances across diverse ideas and partners, Dick is passionate about applying his analogical thinking to help others thrive in the complex worlds of hard tech.

-Dick is a seasoned R&D leader who served as the Director of Operations and Outreach for the Argonne-Northwestern Solar Energy Research Center (a DOE Energy Frontier Research Center) from 2012-2018.
-While a faculty member at Northwestern University, he published regularly in peer-reviewed journals covering topics from early-stage commercialization strategies to ultrafast photochemistry of solar materials.
+Immediately prior to his role at CRI, Dick advised tech startups in catalysis, the built environment, and synthetic biology.
+While a faculty member at Northwestern University, he published regularly in peer-reviewed journals covering topics from early-stage commercialization strategies to ultrafast photochemistry.

 Dick is an Executive Scholar at the Kellogg School of Management at Northwestern University, and he holds a Ph.D. in Chemical Physics and A.M. in Chemistry and Chemical Biology from Harvard University, and a B.S. in Chemistry from the University of California, Berkeley.

-Deena Wright, Fellowship & Program Manager
+Deena Wright, Senior Fellowship & Program Manager

 Photo of Rachel Harris